 The Kindle Touch, as the name implies, has a touch screen rather than a keyboard.
 There are only two buttons, one to wake up or shut down the device, and the other to… Read the rest

 The most popular tablet in the world, as of January 2012, remains the Apple iPad.
 However, people seem to have forgotten about those things that preceded the almighty tablet.
 They look like one, but have been designed for reading only, the classic device that gives you the impression of reading a real book, with black and white pages and no adds, apps and videos to distract you.
 Yes, it is the eBook reader, that useful gadget that basically replaced the book.
-Be that as it may,… Read the rest
+Be that as it… Read the rest

 This year the eBook reader and tablet world has suffered a veritable boom.
 Many new companies joined the market and every experienced producer has come forth with new devices to impress and meet your every need: reading, listening to music, watching movies, a large palette of applications and massive breakthroughs in terms of battery life.